 The watchword for the modern seller truly is “multichannel.”
 As you read through this list, think of which sales channels attract the best audience for the products you plan to sell online.

 - A dedicated ecommerce website — Ecommerce platforms provide every tool you need to sell online.
-Product listings, secure payment processing, order management, inventory management, and customer marketing features are packed into these platforms which start as low as $10/month.
+BigCommerce is a website builder and ecommerce platform that offers easy product listings, secure payment processing, order and inventory management, and customer marketing features, all in one package.
+Click here for a free 15-day trial.

 - A content-driven blog website with ecommerce capabilities — A WordPress blog gives you complete control over your website presence and gives you unlimited design and content building options.
 You can add ecommerce features with a WordPress shopping cart plugin and many, like top-rated WooCommerce, are even free.